leinardi/gwe/README.md

 <!--
 ## Application entry
-To add a desktop entry for the application run the following command (not supported by Flatpak):
+To add a desktop entry for the application run the following command:
 ```bash
 gwe --application-entry
 ```